tenergy05/DBProxy/architecture.md

 ### Transport

-- TLS over TCP (server-auth minimum)
+- TLS over TCP (server-auth only). pamjit does not present a client certificate; user identity is carried by the prelude JWT.
 - jit-proxy requires TLS from byte 0
 - Prelude is sent **once** per pamjit→jit-proxy TCP connection, before any DB bytes
 - After authorization succeeds, jit-proxy switches to streaming mode (DB wire protocol only)